 For example, if you want to start a commercial cleaning franchise, you will need to assess the opportunities in your local area and the competition.
 If it’s a highly competitive field, it doesn’t mean that you shouldn’t pursue the opportunity.

-You’ll need to be creative in how you market the business and choose a franchise partner that can help you beat the competition.
+You’ll need to be creative in how you market the business and choose a franchise partner like Franchising Path that can help you beat the competition.

 The most important part of starting a franchise business is the financial piece.
 Some franchises will cost more to start than others.

 Franchise fees can range from $2500 to more than a million dollars.
 Some will require that you have a net worth of at least several hundred thousand dollars.